eclipse-kura/kura/docs/gateway-configuration/data-service-configuration.md

 - **Connection Schedule Disconnect Inactivity Interval Second**: Specifies an inactivity timeout in seconds.
 If the timeout expires, the cloud connection will be automatically closed.
 This parameter is only used if **Enable Connection Schedule** is set to true.

+## Payload size limiting

+Starting from Kura 5.3.0, the DataService allows to limit the maximum payload size for published messages.
+Attempts to publish a payload larger than the configured threshold will fail with a KuraStoreException.
+The threshold can be configured with the following parameter:

+- **Maximum Payload Size**: The maximum allowed size in bytes for the message payload.

+In order to keep backwards compatibility, the default value for the parameter is set to 16777216 bytes, which is the maximum allowed size by the current H2DbService implementation.